lexie23c/Hivebets/docs/how-it-works/referral-system.md

 ## Overview

-HiveBets rewards you for growing the platform.
+Hivebets rewards you for growing the platform.
 Share your unique referral link, and earn 15% of all bets placed by anyone who signs up through your link.

 ## How It Works